gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.Size.md

 > `optional` **is\_available**: `boolean`

-- Whether or not this size is available
+- Whether or not this size is available.

 ***